 Source: Kelp Noodle Chili Salad

 Kelp Noodle Chili Salad by Nikki Stokes is a quick, easy and delicious way to start using kelp noodles.
-It takes barely 10 minutes to pull together, and you can be soaking any remaining “sea” taste out of your kelp noodles while you chop your veggies, so it’s efficient as well.
+It takes barely 10 minutes to pull together, and you can soak any remaining “sea” taste out of your kelp noodles while you chop your veggies, so it’s efficient as well.

 2. Carrot Ginger Soup with Curried Raisin Relish

-Nikki and Zuzana‘s Carrot Ginger Soup with Curried Raisin Relish is vegan, gluten-free, and suitable for those following a plant-based as well as raw vegan diet and of course anyone who just want to eat more healthily.
+Nikki and Zuzana‘s Carrot Ginger Soup with Curried Raisin Relish is vegan, gluten-free, and suitable for those following a plant-based as well as raw vegan diet and of course anyone who just wants to eat more healthily.
 The combination of carrots and ginger creates a comforting combination in this satisfying soup – just the right treat during a cool fall season.